Equivalence of the random intersection graph and G(n,p): Introduction

 \section{Introduction}

-In an intersection graph there is a set of vertices $\V$ and an auxiliary set of objects $\W$.
-Each vertex $v\in\V$ is assigned a subset of objects $W(v)\subseteq\W$ according to a given probability measure.
+In a random intersection graph there is a set of vertices $\V$ and an auxiliary set of features $\W$.
+Each vertex $v\in\V$ is assigned a subset of features $W(v)\subseteq\W$ according to a given probability measure.
 Two vertices $v_1$, $v_2$ are adjacent in a random intersection graph if and only if $W(v_1)\cap W(v_2)\neq\emptyset$.
-A general model of the random intersection graph, in which each vertex is assigned a subset of objects $W(v)\subseteq\W$ chosen uniformly from all $d$--element subsets, where the cardinality $d$ is determined according to the arbitrarily given probability distribution, was introduced in \cite{RIGGodehardt1}.
+A general model of a random intersection graph, in which each vertex is assigned a subset of features $W(v)\subseteq\W$ chosen uniformly at random from all $d$--element subsets, where the cardinality $d$ is determined according to the arbitrarily given probability distribution, was introduced in \cite{RIGGodehardt1}.

-We will concentrate on analyzing the properties of the random intersection graph in which the cardinality $d$ is chosen according to the binomial distribution.
-Namely, we will investigate properties of the random intersection graph $\Gnm{}{p}$ introduced in \cite{GpSubgraph,SingerPhD}. $\Gnm{}{p}$ is a graph with number of vertices $|\V|=n$, number of objects $|\W|=m$, in which each feature $w$ is added to $W(v)$ with probability $p$ independently for all $v\in\V$ and $w\in\W$ (i.e. $\Pra{w\in W(v)}=p$).
-However, to some extent, the results obtained may be generalized to other random intersection graph models due to equivalence theorems proved in Section~4 in \cite{WSNphase2}.
+We concentrate on analysing properties of a random intersection graph in which the cardinality $d$ is chosen according to the binomial distribution.
+Namely, we investigate properties of a random intersection graph $\Gnm{}{p}$ introduced in \cite{GpSubgraph,SingerPhD}. $\Gnm{}{p}$ is a graph with number of vertices $|\V|=n$, number of features $|\W|=m$, in which each feature $w$ is added to $W(v)$ with probability $p$ independently for all $v\in\V$ and $w\in\W$ (i.e. $\Pra{w\in W(v)}=p$).
+However, to some extent, the results obtained may be generalised to other random intersection graph models due to equivalence theorems proved in Section~4 in \cite{WSNphase2}.

-While introducing a new random graph model it is worth asking how it differs from those already studied.
-Therefore one of the first papers on the topic of the random intersection graphs was the one by Scheinerman, Fill and Singer--Cohen \cite{GpEquivalence}.
-The aim of the paper was to compare $\Gnm{}{p}$ and random graph $G(n,\hat{p})$ in which each edge appears independently.
-The value of $\hat{p}$ was set to be approximately $\Pra{(v_1,v_2)\in E(\Gnm{}{p})}$.
-One of the conclusions of the article was that the differences between $G(n,\hat{p})$ and $\Gnm{}{p}$ are caused by the dependency of edge appearance in the latter one and that the larger the $m$ the less relevant the dependency.
+The general model of a random intersection graph has attracted lately much attention, mainly due to its wide applications such as: ''gate matrix layout'' for VLSI design (see e.g. \cite{GpSubgraph}), cluster analysis and classification (see e.g. \cite{RIGGodehardt1}), analysis of complex networks (see e.g. \cite{RIGTunableDegree, RIGDegree2}), secure wireless networks (see e.g. \cite{WSNWlosi,WSNphase2}) and epidemics (\cite{GpEpidemics}).
+On the wave of interest many articles concerning $\Gnm{}{p}$ have appeared.
+Therefore an important issue is to indicate for which parameters $\Gnm{}{p}$ differs significantly from well known random graph models and as a consequence is worth studying.
+The first article on the topic was written by Scheinerman, Fill and Singer--Cohen \cite{GpEquivalence}.
+In \cite{GpEquivalence} the authors described differences and similarities between $\Gnm{}{p}$ and random graph $G(n,\hat{p})$ in which each edge appears independently with probability $\hat{p}$ ($\hat{p}$ was set to be approximately $\Pra{(v_1,v_2)\in E(\Gnm{}{p})}$).
+The main aim of this article is to extend results obtained by Scheinerman, Fill and Singer--Cohen and to solve their conjecture.